 Exit here for Kyoto Botanical Garden, Kyoto Concert Hall and Notre Dame University.

-K04 Kitaoij Station
+K04 Kitaoji Station

 K06 Imadegawa Station